-☐ Students must complete a planned program of study before completing 15 credits of graduate work. ☐ Up to twelve credits of equivalent graduate courses may be transferred in with the permission of the advisor.
+□ Students must complete a planned program of study before completing 15 credits of graduate work.

+$\Box$ Up to twelve credits of equivalent graduate courses may be transferred in with the permission of the advisor.
 The courses must carry a grade of B or better.
 Courses taken on a pass-fail basis will not transfer.
 All courses on the planned program of study, including courses transferred in, must be finished within a six-year period.
-Students may request an extension through the Dean of the Graduate School. ☐ Students must maintain a 3.0 grade point average to be in good academic standing. ☐ If a student withdraws from class without officially notifying the Registrar's Office, he/she will automatically receive an "F" for the course. ☐ If a student takes an incomplete in a course and does not complete the required work within one year, the incomplete grade will automatically convert to an "F." ☐ Students must apply in advance, through the MFT Program, to get into the practicum or internship courses. ☐ All students in the MFT program are required to join the American Association for Marriage and Family Therapy. ☐ All field experience courses require the student to have professional liability insurance. ☐ Students must apply in advance for graduation by February 15 preceding their graduation date.
+Students may request an extension through the Dean of the Graduate School.

+□ Students must maintain a 3.0 grade point average to be in good academic standing.

+$\Box$ If a student withdraws from class without officially notifying the Registrar's Office, they will automatically receive an "F" for the course.

+$\Box$ If a student takes an incomplete in a course and does not complete the required work within one year, the incomplete grade will automatically convert to an "F."
-MFT Program Faculty

-NOEL CASIANO, PsyD, LMFT

-AMBER GAZERWITZ, LMFT

-LAURA LANGSTON, PhD, LMFT

-HEATHER McNEIL, LMFT

-TATIANA MELENDEZ-RHODES, PhD, LMFT

-Associate Professor (Full -Time)

-Program Coordinator/Director

-Academic Advisor

-MARY NEDELA, PhD, LMFT

-Assistant Professor (Full-Time)

-Clinical Coordinator

-Academic Advisor

-SARAH POWERS, LMFT

-CHARLOTTE RAMSEUR, LMFT

-GAIL TOMALA, Ph.D.

-JEANNE VAN SCHAACK, LMFT

-CT Certified School-Based MFT
+□ Students must apply in advance, through the MFT Program, to get into the practicum or internship courses.

+□ All students in the MFT program are required to join the American Association for Marriage and Family Therapy.

+□ All field experience courses require the student to have professional liability insurance.

+□ Students must apply in advance for graduation by February 15 (for May/August completion) or by October 1st (for December/January completion) of the year in which you expect to graduate.